renoise/tools/Tools/com.renoise.xStream.xrnx/docs/coding_intro.md

 You should now see something that looks similar to this:

-...
-IMAGE
+... illustration

+What you're seeing is the `main` method.
+This is the basic function that is evaluated once for every line that xStream processes.

 > Note: if you don't see the editor as pictured above, press the arrow button on the left-hand side and/or switch to [expanded mode].
 This will toggle the visibility of the code editor.

-What you're seeing is the `main` method.
-This is the basic function that is evaluated once for every line that xStream processes.

 Let's walk through the code as it appears.